 - Clearing and settlement: Ensuring efficient and timely completion of trades.

-- BSE Sensex: This is the most well-known index, featuring 30 of the top-traded stocks in India.
+- BSE Sensex: This is the most well-known index, featuring 30 of the largest and most liquid stocks in India.
 It is widely followed by analysts, the media, and investors to understand the health of the Indian economy.

 - BSE 500: This index includes 500 companies from different sectors, giving a broad picture of the Indian stock market.
 It is useful for tracking overall market performance.